junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 how does Dean know the angel expel spell: Meg tells Dean, the spell expels angel's true form without blasting them away, bc Alastair has done that (S04E16)

-how does Dean find Meg: tortured crossroad demons, (Meg in random place e.g. gas'n'sip) Meg willing to help bc she does love Cas too
+why Meg willing to help: she does love Cas too (S08E17)

-what's the catch: he can die -> still need to fix that tear once Cas comes through, and makes a place to host Cas, *death is an infinite vessel* (S15E03)
+what's the catch: he'll die -> still need to fix that tear once Cas comes through, and makes a place to host Cas, *death is an infinite vessel* (S15E03)

 why Alaska: world's end, veil thinnest (Meg: "Try Ushuaia or Norway if you want, but figured Alaska would be the closest to you")